Using Styles in the Template

 “Heading 5”– BODY paragraphs

-The image on the right shows the styles used, and to which content they apply.
+The image below shows the styles used, and to which content they apply.

 “An excerpt” is needed if your piece is from a larger work.
 Similarly, if you condensed your piece, then you can write “a condensed version” on line 7.